Mixd/PackerWP/README.md

 Go ahead and start populating it.

+Now, add a symbolic link to the root of the project to link up the custom Deployer tasks. `ln -s vendor/mixd/packerwp/deploy.php`.

+You should now be able to run `dep` and see a list of all the available tasks.

 ### Tasks

 #### Initial WordPress Installation
-Once you have your `deploy.json` file set up, you can install WordPress by running
+Once you have your environment set up, you can install WordPress by running

 ```
 $ dep setup-local-wp